SurrealNumber/CoreTitleInheritance/readme.txt

 One interpretation is that the titles which count to core limit are exactly core provinces/baronies. <- it is more succinct to say that the same things which count to domain limit count to core limit
-THERE IS A GAME CONCEPT FOR IT -> HOLDING any_directly_owned_province <- might give holding number, or restrict to holdings
+THERE IS A GAME CONCEPT FOR IT -> HOLDING any_directly_owned_province <- might give holding number, or restrict to holdings ^not as useful, given it would then have to be restricted to core titles. set_variable =
+{
+name = test1
+value = {
+value = 0
+any_directly_owned_province = {add = 1}
+}
+}

+My mod currently has no grace period.
+I should probably look into adding it.

+comments in triggers.log seem to suggest that holding and province are equivalent.
+This is useful to know.
+(Though they aren't quite equivalent, as I think one is a building or title, and the other is a map tile) recalculating core titles from the decision _should_ never cause inconsistent core titles to be lost. figure out how to do bullet points. especially applicanle in game concepts. capitals and the like will have a monthly prestige cost, but probably should not.
+I SHOULD GIVE PROVINCES WHICH ARE CORE TITLES A SMALL CONTROL GROWTH BUFF.
+Really have to figure out how to do dynamic encyclopedia entries.
+It is possible to be over the core limit without including any designated core holdings.
+Will have to address this.
+NOTE ABOUT CODE: core_count means core_holding_count.
+Same with core_limit and core_holding_limit
+Have to put in something to trigger over core limit alert.